 Chef Bey's monthly brunches at Grind House Juice Bar attract people from all over the Baltimore area to enjoy a variety of delectable vegan menu items.
 His dedication to crafting cuisine that exceeds people’s taste expectations has caused many people to declare, “I can't believe it's vegan!”

 His commitment to spreading the word about how delicious vegan food can be is what motivated Chef Bey to team up with Open the Cages Alliance for the 2014 Vegan Living Program.
 His goal is to show people that it really is possible to have food that tastes fantastic and makes you feel great too!
-Ihsan will speak Saturday May 3rd, 2014 at the Veganism and Spirituality Group Discussion, and Saturday May 17th, 2014 at the Veganize It!
-Cooking Demonstration.
+Ihsan will speak Saturday March 28th, 2015 at the Veganize It!
+Cooking Demonstration at VLP Session 1.

 Kyle Harvey is the owner and operator of Alternative Cultures, which specializes in healthy desserts and smoothies.
 The company is dedicated to making all natural, delicious, cruelty free foods readily available to people in the Baltimore area and beyond.

 He is also an active student of permaculture, which he uses to help empower others to grow food in a way that not only regenerates the earth but improves their own health as well.
 Kyle’s passion for healthy living has motivated him to serve as a personal coach for people looking to improve their health.
 Through his work he hopes to enhance the lives of people in Baltimore through education and self-empowerment.
-Kyle will present a vegan cheese-making demo Saturday, May 17th, 2014 at the Veganize It!
-Cooking Demonstration.
+Kyle will present a vegan cheese-making demo Saturday, March 28th, 2015 at the Veganize It!
+Cooking Demonstration at VLP Session 1.